RobotLocomotion/drake/drake/doc/docker.rst

 Docker containers have emerged as a solution to running code or services in a way that is isolated from the host operating system.
-This allows code to be run/compiled with conflicting dependencies from those of the host operating system while also isolating these executables from the host filesystem.
+This allows code to be run/compiled with conflicting dependencies from those of the host operating system while also isolating these executables from the host file system.
 Docker is available for all major operating systems.
 Please see Docker's `Getting Started <https://docs.docker.com/get-started/>`_ for basic information on Docker.